1905 Philadelphia Phillies season: 1905 Philadelphia City Series

 The Phillies played eight games against the Philadelphia Athletics for the local championship in the pre-season city series.
 The Athletics and Phillies tied in the series, 4 games to 4.

-Two games scheduled for April 5, 1905 at the Phillies' Philadelphia Ball Park, and for April 6, 1905 at the Athletics' Columbia Park were called off on account of wet grounds.
+Two games scheduled for April 5, 1905 at the Phillies' Philadelphia Ball Park, and for April 6, 1905 at the Athletics' Columbia Park were called off due to wet grounds.

-The Phillies all time record against the A's was 14–14 through 1905.
+The Phillies all-time record against the A's was 14–14 through 1905.